Soumyadip2411/Home_Service/README.md

 - Always use environment variables for sensitive data
 - For local dev, use `npm run dev` in both `server` and `client`
 - Booking emails will only show location/pin if provided by the user

+⭐ **Star this repository if you found it helpful!**

+Made with ❤️ by Soumyadip Pramanik and team.